aderixon/twarch2pinb/README.md

 in Pinboard's extended description field.

-twarch2pinb does not perform any filtering on the links it finds; *all* tweeted links, including media, will be bookmarked.
+twarch2pinb does not perform any filtering on the links it finds; *all* tweeted links, including media and autoposted tweets such as Tweeklyfm, will be bookmarked.

 # Usage